plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ```

 ### Starting Registration
-To start a plenigo SSO Registration you need to the following code.
+To start a Frisbii Media SSO Registration you need to the following code.
-plenigo SSO starts in an iframe and needs some Javscript to start:
+Frisbii Media SSO starts in an iframe and needs some Javascript to start:
 ```javascript
 // Checkout finishes with a javascript-Event one have to listen to document.addEventListener("plenigo.LoginSuccess", function(e) {